mmlacak/crochess/docs/source/libcc/ccpiece.rst

     :param pte: A piece, :c:type:`CcPieceTagEnum` value.
     :returns: :c:data:`true` if piece can be resurrected, :c:data:`false` otherwise.

+.. c:macro:: CC_PIECE_CAN_BE_UPLIFTED(pte)

+    Macro to check if given piece can be uplifted.

+    :param pte: A piece, :c:type:`CcPieceTagEnum` value.
+    :returns: :c:data:`true` if piece can be uplifted, :c:data:`false` otherwise.

 .. c:macro:: CC_PIECE_IS_TELEPORTER(pte)

     Macro to check if given piece can teleport other pieces.